 Law students tend to focus so hard on academics, Hinzdel says, “We sometimes forget to value what makes us who we are.”

-Over the next three years, Hinzdel became president of OUTlaw, a secretary for the LGBT Bar Association of Oregon (OGALLA) and editor for a new social justice and equity journal.
+Over the next three years, Hinzdel became president of OUTlaw, a secretary for the LGBTQ Bar Association of Oregon (OGALLA) and editor for a new social justice and equity journal.

 Some of OUTLaw’s recent achievements include motivating the law school to install gender-neutral bathrooms and helping set up a task force of law administrators, professors and students to become more aware of and prevent discrimination.